Hints and tips - 3 minute read

 A couple of great channel examples are Kirsty Partridge Art and Karl Taylor photography.
 Pinterest is definitely worth getting your students to create a virtual class pinboard for subject related topics they find inspiring.
 On these sites you can find so many great step-by-step tutorials that students can use in flipped learning tasks – we also have lots of these promoted on our Twitter channel: @OCR_ArtDesign.

 As always we are here to support you if you have any queries or concerns or would like to share resources that we’ve not included just post in the comments below.
 You can email us at firstname.lastname@example.org.
 You can also sign up to subject updates and receive email information about resources and support.

-Before joining OCR in September 2019, Karl taught creative subjects in both Art & Design Technology for a duration of 12 years.
-With experience with variety of roles including as a Head of Department in secondary schools.
+Before joining OCR in September 2019, Karl taught creative subjects in both art and design technology for twelve years.
+With experience with a variety of roles, including as a Head of Department, in secondary schools.
 He has a wealth of knowledge and experience in teaching creative subjects at GCSE, A Level and BTEC.
-He has also worked as an examiner previously for us.
+He has also previously worked as one of our examiners.